PurpleBooth/gfmfmt-action/README.md

 # gfmfmt action

-Uses pandoc to lint and optionally format markdown to a standard format
+Format your markdown into a standard format, and check PRs have markdown formatted in a standard way using pandoc

 ## Inputs